ausdebating/constitution/constitution.rst

 #.
 The ballot for the election of office-bearers and ordinary committee members of the committee is to be conducted at the annual general meeting in any usual and proper manner that the committee directs.
 #.
 A person nominated as a candidate for election as an office-bearer or as an ordinary committee member of the association must be a member of the association.

-Secretary
-^^^^^^^^^^

-#.
-The secretary of the association must, as soon as practicable after being appointed as secretary, lodge notice with the association of his or her address.
-#.
-   It is the duty of the secretary to keep minutes (whether in written or electronic form) of:

-   #. all appointments of office-bearers and members of the committee, and
-   #. the names of members of the committee present at a committee meeting or a general meeting, and
-   #. all proceedings at committee meetings and general meetings, including wom*n’s council

-#.
-   Minutes of proceedings at a meeting must be signed by the chairperson of the meeting or by the chairperson of the next succeeding meeting.

-#.
-The signature of the chairperson may be transmitted by electronic means for the purposes of subclause (3).

-Treasurer
-^^^^^^^^^^

-#.
-It is the duty of the treasurer of the association to ensure:

-   #. that all money due to the association is collected and received and that all payments authorised by the association are made, and
-   #. that correct books and accounts are kept showing the financial affairs of the association, including full details of all receipts and expenditure connected with the activities of the association.

 President
-^^^^^^^^^^
+^^^^^^^^^

 #.
 It is the duty of the president of the association to:

    #.
 Chair the meeting of the Australian Council
    #.
 Appoint another member of the committee to the Chair where they are unable to attend the tournament.
+In the first instance, this should be the Vice-President.
 Where the President does not make such an appointment, Council for that tournament may make the appointment.
    #.
 Act as a representative for the Association.
    #.
 Co-ordinate the activities of the committee.
    #.
 Be a signatory to any bank account of the Association.